pip-services/pip-services-docs/content/en/conceptual/_index.md

 One of the most pressing aspects that developers face is keeping up with the pace of knowledge and technology changes.

-Pip.Services’ inner design based on building blocks and reusable components that embrace current best practices and patterns reduces the amount of time necessary to achieve programming productivity.
+Pip.Services' inner design based on building blocks and reusable components that embrace current best practices and patterns reduces the amount of time necessary to achieve programming productivity.
 Developers can concentrate on specific technologies, use the language of their preference and obtain new skills based on what they already know, without the need to master the entire development tool.

 In addition, its symmetric implementation provides a common ground that speeds up communication and knowledge transfer between developers and teams.